alexceltare2/arduino_nrg/README.md

 # ToDo
 - Update rf bootloader with VLO as clock source because rfloader.lst is in hex/assembly.
 - Add each and every library and sketch to support & demonstrate every feature listed above.
-- Make the clock source, carrier frequency & UART prog./debug adjustable.
+- Make the clock source, carrier frequency.
+- Make the UART programmer easily switchable between programming mode, running mode & Serial Monitor mode.